turbot/flowpipe-docs/docs/learn.md

  This command:

-- Read the NGINX access logs from the specified files
+- Read the nginx access logs from the specified files

 - Parsed and standardized the log entries